Phú Thọ province: Climate

 Phú Thọ is located in the subtropical monsoon region.
-The province has recorded average temperature of 23.5 C; the highest temperature and the lowest temperatures recorded have been 29 C (July) and 15 C (February), respectively.
+It has recorded average temperature of 23.5 C; the highest temperature and the lowest temperatures recorded have been 29 C (July) and 15 C (February), respectively.
 The average rainfall varies between 1600 mm and 1800 mm.
-Humidity is high during the monsoon season from May to October with the annual average figure of 85%; in the dry season it goes below 80%.
+Humidity is higher during the monsoon season from May to October with the annual average figure of 85%; in the dry season it goes below 80%.
 Precipitation is in the form of rainfall, most of it falling during the monsoon period.
-Most of the rain usually falls between April and September.
+Most of the rain falls between April and September.